On this page

 In Task 2 of the Writing test, candidates will be required to formulate and take a position in response to a question or a statement.

 However, you do not necessarily need to take a stand or back up your statements with real-world evidence.
-You are not being judged on how well you back up your statements but on how well you write and convey the information in your language.
+You are not being judged on how well you back up your statements but on how well you write and convey the information in English.

 4. Using bigger & complex words will impress & help me score better